A Visual History of Cash, From Beads to Bitcoin

 – A History of Gold and Money, 1450-1920 by Pierre Vilar

 Once you’ve got a few greenbacks, wildcat dollars, euros, or cowrie shells to rub together, take good care of them.
-Talk to SoFi about smart investing options.
+Talk to SoFi about online stock trading and other smart investing options.